Program / Workshops

 7:00-8:00am

-Session 4 (ME4) – How do I Manage the Oliguric Patient?
+Session 4 (ME4) – How Do I Use AKI Biomarkers in My Practice?

 7:00-8:00am